Getting started¶

 ... legend_title_text='Symbol')

-There is much more to backtesting than simply stacking columns: vectorbt offers functions for most parts of a backtesting pipeline - from building indicators and generating signals, to modeling portfolio performance and visualizing results.
+There is much more to backtesting than stacking columns: VectorBT provides tools for every part of the backtesting pipeline — from building indicators and generating signals, to modeling portfolio performance and visualizing results.

 Disclaimer¶

 This software is for educational purposes only.
-Do not risk money which you are afraid to lose.
-USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
+Do not risk money you cannot afford to lose.